 - How do I safely get such a heavy pound pump to the center of a cover?

-- Is this pump ok to freeze/thaw temperatures?
+- Is this water pump for pool cover ok to freeze/thaw temperatures?

 - Will it stop automatically when the water is drained ?